Find out how to get to Parque das Nações, a riverfront area located 9km / 6mi north of Lisbon’s city centre.

 However, depending on your location, you may choose any of the three interchange stations – Alameda (green line), São Sebastião (blue line) and Saldanha (yellow line) – to take the red line and get to your final destination – the Oriente station.

-Several buses departing from the city centre stop at the Oriente station, namely #708 (from the Martim Moniz Square), #750 and #782 (from the Cais do Sodré), #759 (from the Restauradores), #794 (from the Terreiro do Paço).
+Several buses departing from the city centre stop at the Oriente station, namely #708 (from the Martim Moniz Square), #750 and #782 (from Cais do Sodré), #759 (from Restauradores), #794 (from Terreiro do Paço).
 The Viva Viagem card is also valid on buses.

 By hop-on hop-off bus

 Another practical option to reach this part of the city is to get on board of a sightseeing bus.
-Both the Olisipo Tour offered by Yellow Bus, and the blue route operated by City Sightseeing, stop at the Parque das Nações.
+Both the Olisipo Tour, offered by Yellow Bus, and the blue route, operated by City Sightseeing, stop at Parque das Nações on their route.